DTop-p MoE: Sparsity-Controlled Dynamic Top-p MoE for Foundation Model Pre-training: Experiments

 \subsection{Scaling Performance}

-We examine the scaling properties of Dense, \topk MoE, and \ours across four axes: expert granularity, total expert capacity, model size, and dataset size.
-We exclude fixed-threshold \topp MoE from this analysis because dynamically tuning probability thresholds to maintain target activation sparsity across diverse configurations is computationally prohibitive.
-Furthermore, our earlier experiments indicate that \topp MoE yields only marginal improvements over \topk MoE when matched for activated parameters.
+To validate the robustness of \ours, we conduct a comprehensive evaluation across four scaling regimes: expert granularity, total expert capacity, model size, and dataset size.
+In this analysis, we compare our method against Dense and \topk MoE baselines.
+We exclude fixed-threshold \topp MoE, as dynamically tuning probability thresholds to match target sparsity across such a wide range of configurations is computationally intractable.
+Moreover, our preliminary experiments suggest that fixed-threshold \topp offers negligible gains over \topk routing when activated parameters are matched.

-\paragraph{Scaling Expert Granularity.} We evaluate the impact of expert granularity by fixing the total and activated parameter counts while varying the expert configuration (activated/total experts) from 4/32 to 8/64 and 16/128.
-The results in Table \ref{table_scaling_performance_granularity} demonstrate that: \ding{182} \ours scales effectively with granularity; performance consistently improves as the expert ratio shifts from 4/32 to 16/128. \ding{183} \ours consistently outperforms \topk MoE across all granularities. \ding{184} \ours demonstrates higher scaling efficiency than \topk MoE, as the performance gap between the two methods widens at higher granularities.
+\paragraph{Impact of Expert Granularity.} We first isolate the effect of expert granularity by varying the expert configuration from 4/32 to 16/128 while holding the total and activated parameter counts constant.
+As detailed in Table \ref{table_scaling_performance_granularity}, \ours demonstrates superior scaling efficiency compared to the baselines.
+Two key trends emerge: \ding{182} Performance consistently improves as granularity increases, confirming that our method effectively utilizes finer-grained experts. \ding{183} The advantage of \ours over \topk MoE widens at higher granularities (16/128), indicating that our dynamic routing mechanism becomes increasingly beneficial as the routing space grows more complex.

-\paragraph{Scaling Expert Capacity.} Next, we analyze scaling behavior regarding expert capacity.
-We maintain a constant number of activated experts and activated parameters while increasing the total number of experts.
-As shown in Table \ref{table_scaling_performance_capacity}: \ding{182} \ours benefits from increased capacity, with performance improving as the total number of experts increases. \ding{183} \ours consistently achieves superior performance compared to both Dense and \topk MoE baselines across all capacity configurations.
+\paragraph{Impact of Expert Capacity.} Next, we investigate the influence of total expert capacity.
+In this setting, we expand the total number of experts (increasing total parameters) while fixing the number of activated experts (keeping inference cost constant).
+The results in Table \ref{table_scaling_performance_capacity} confirm that \ours successfully leverages the additional capacity.
+Performance improves monotonically as the total expert count rises, and our method consistently surpasses both Dense and \topk MoE baselines across all capacity configurations.

-\paragraph{Scaling Model Size.} We assess scalability across model sizes by varying the number of layers, heads, and dimensions while maintaining a fixed expert granularity.
-The results in Table \ref{table_scaling_performance_modelsize} reveal that: \ding{182} \ours scales robustly with model size, consistently achieving the best performance across the 0.4B, 1.3B, and 2.4B configurations. \ding{183} The performance advantage of \ours over \topk MoE becomes more pronounced as model size increases, highlighting its superior scalability.